BassamXYZ/small-programs/README.md

-# Small Projects
+# Small Programs

-One file projects in many programming languages.
+One file programs in many programming languages.

 ## Feedback